-Text messages represent a new category of potentially relevant evidence, which must be accounted for and, in most cases, preserved during e-discovery.
+Text messages, social media, and other digital communication applications like Snapchat represent new categories of potentially relevant evidence, which must be accounted for and, in most cases, preserved during e-discovery.
 In Regas Christou v.
 Beatport, LLC (D. Colo.
 January 23, 2013), the court sanctioned the defendant for taking “no steps to preserve the text messages," leading to a spoliation sanction.

 The court deemed that the defendant failed in their duty to preserve, stating “Those text messages, few as they might have been, should have been preserved and either provided to the plaintiff or potentially made the subject of further proceedings before the court."
 The court, however, had no basis to assume that the spoliation was nothing more than negligence, so it chose not to grant an adverse inference instruction.
 Instead, the court allowed the plaintiff “to introduce evidence at trial, if they wish, of the litigation hold letter and defendant's failure to preserve Mr. Roulier's text messages" and argue an adverse inference to the jury.